 in their promotion of regional Australia and self-drive, long-term

 travel, caution is required to avoid privileging an exotic temporal

 narrative at the expense of contemporary, political, indigenous and

-Small, J 2015, 'Interconnecting Mobilities on Tour: Tourists with Vision Impairment Partnered with Sighted Tourists', Tourism Geographies, vol. 71, no. 1, pp. 76-90.View/Download from: UTS OPUS or Publisher's site
+Small, J 2015, 'Interconnecting Mobilities on Tour: Tourists with Vision Impairment Partnered with Sighted Tourists', Tourism Geographies, vol. 71, no. 1, pp. 76-90.View/Download from: Publisher's site